seng438-winter-2022/seng438-a1-JayGurjar/seng438Report.md

 **<span style="text-decoration:underline;">SENG 438 GROUP</span>**

-**Introduction**
+## Introduction

-Before this lab we had very little knowledge about testing itself, having only one scenario in a previous course where testing of a java program was carried out. with respect to exploratory testing we knew that it required random investigation of the product to find bugs, adding to this we also knew that our imagination of scenarios was key in this type of testing.
+Before this lab we had very little knowledge about testing itself, having only one scenario in a previous course where testing of a java program was carried out.
+With respect to exploratory testing we knew that it required random investigation of the product to find bugs, adding to this we also knew that our imagination of scenarios was key in this type of testing.
 Regarding manual scripted testing the name of the testing was self explanatory.
 The script had to be followed scrictly to discover bugs, and the tests had to determined before the actual testing phase began.
 In this lab, we learnt more about the testing techniques.
 Exploratory testing is an approach to software testing that is often described as simultaneous learning, test design, and execution.
 It focuses on the discovery and relies on the guidance of the individual tester to uncover defects that are not easily covered in the scope of other tests.
 On the other hand, manual scripting testing mainly depends on developing a test script and then testing it which is pretty similar to unit testing.
-We revisited all the bugs in regression testing.
-We reported resolved and in-progress bugs with this.
+We revisited all the bugs in regression testing, after which we reported them.
+This part of testing required changing the status of the bugs that were reported from the first two testing mechanism.
+The bugs were noted to be either resolved or in-progress.

-**High-level description of the exploratory testing plan**
+## High-level description of the exploratory testing plan

 Exploratory testing required investigation and innovation of testcases during execution.
 The initial step was to explore balance inquiry and withdrawal functionalities.
-Check money markets and other available accounts.
-Reading the functionality, we thought withdrawal will give errors for the money market as we will extensively test the money market to be buggy with the balance inquiry.
-Proposed path: log in with card no: 2 and pin: 1234.
-Then go to balance inquiry and extensively test it.
-Then test buttons available on the screen to see if they work according to their functionality.
-Then move forward with testing withdrawal.
-We also repeat the same functionality with card no 1 to ensure complete tracking of bugs.
+We also checked various testcases using the money market and other available accounts.
+After a thorough understanding of the softwares functionality.
+The plan consisted of just our imagination and how we would use our imagination to come up with scenarios that could have a bug in them.
+Our Proposed and followed path for one functionality:
+- Log in with Card number: 2 and Pin: 1234.
+- Choose Balance Inquiry and perform random testcases to find bugs
+- Test all buttons visible on the screen to find bugs

+We follow the same path for Withdrawal as well as the other functionalities to find bugs.
+After complete testing and reporting of bugs using Card number 2, we then followed the same path for Card number 1 to ensure that all the functionalities worked without errors.

-**Comparison of exploratory and manual functional testing**
+## Comparison of exploratory and manual functional testing

 Exploratory testing is more natural and the way most testing is usually performed while writing code in general.
-Manual testing is a more thorough type of testing performed a bit later to make and it also made it easier to catch small bugs that would be harder to find through exploratory testing.
-Exploratory testing was very quick to do since there was no particular structure to it, however, due to the lack of structure we accidentally ended up finding the same bugs multiple times.
-Also, exploratory testing was a bit harder to log and write down as compared to manual testing.
-When it comes to a more reliable form of testing, manual testing is much better in general since it maximizes the time spent performing actual code and has an initial overhead at the start.
-However, exploratory testing allows for random unknown bugs to be found that could have been glanced over or not realized in the manual test cases.
+Manual testing is a more thorough type of testing mechanism performed after Exploratory testing is complete to ensure all the bugs have been found.
+Moreover Manual Scripted testing also made it easier to catch small bugs that would be harder to find through exploratory testing thus making Manual scripted testing more effective in aiding bug tracking.
+Exploratory testing was very quick since there was no particular structure on how the tests should be performed, and due to this we unintentionally ended up finding the same bugs multiple times.
+Therefore with respect to efficiency we conclude that Manual scripted testing was a better approach.
+Also, exploratory testing was difficult to log and write down as compared to manual testing.
+Though either of the options have their benefits, we conclude that when it comes to a more reliable form of testing, manual testing is much preferable in general since it maximizes the time spent performing actual code and has an initial overhead at the beginning.
+However, exploratory testing opens up chance for random unknown bugs to be found that could have been glanced over or not realized in the manual scripted test cases.

-**Notes and discussion of the peer reviews of defect reports**
+## Notes and discussion of the peer reviews of defect reports

 We followed the suggested format in the lab manual which was pair testing.
 We always had at least 2 people review one bug.
 This peer-reviewing process helped us as it removed many false-positive bugs.
-Also, that other person added feedback when they checked on our internal document for consistency.
-We pretty much stuck to the suggested format to report and then reproduce the bug later with version 1.1.
+Adding to this, the other teammate added feedback when they checked on our internal document for consistency.
+We followed the suggested format to report and reproduce the bug later with version 1.1.
 As soon as a bug report was submitted we had our partner recheck the format of the report.
 This was to ensure that the reports submitted had enough information to properly deduce what was causing the defect and why it was occurring.
 We tried to stick to the suggested format for bug reports that the lab manual proposed, each one containing the function being tested, the initial state of the program, what steps are necessary to reproduce the bug, and the expected outcome (or oracle) as well as the actual outcome of the test being performed.

-**How the pair testing was managed and teamwork/effort was divided**
+## How the pair testing was managed and teamwork/effort was divided

 For pair testing, we had one partner who was sharing their screen and attempting to run the scripted testcases or an exploratory testcase while the other overlooked the execution of the testcase.
 After execution one of them logged the bugs in the software.
-The roles were switched for every testcase to provide both partners handson learning experience with testing.
-For exploratory and manual testing one benefit of the partner was discussing bugs and talking about them and ensuring no mistakes were made.
+The roles were switched for every testcase to provide both partners hands-on learning experience with testing.
+For exploratory and manual testing one benefit of the partner was discussing bugs and talking about them and ensuring no errors were made.
 Working with a partner provided a different perspective on testing and gave different ideas.

-**Difficulties encountered, challenges overcome, and lessons learned**
+## Difficulties encountered, challenges overcome, and lessons learned

-Since there was no explicit format about exploratory testing it was a bit difficult to report and keep track of the bugs due to a lack of specific format and lack of definite number of testcases.
+Since there was no explicit format or steps for exploratory testing it was a bit difficult to think of testcases, report and keep track of the bugs. lack of a definite number of testcases adding to the difficulties while we were performing exploratory testing.
 We fixed the problem by reporting the bug when we encountered it, without even trying to reproduce it, since that's not the nature of exploratory testing.
-Also we learned that manual testing is a more organized form of testing and allows for everything to be performed more effectively, adding to this we learnt that manual scripted testing allows us to replicate the test very easily since the script is documented beforehand.
+We learned that manual testing is a more organized form of testing and allows for everything to be performed more effectively in a systematic manner, adding to this we learnt that manual scripted testing allows us to replicate the test very easily since the script is documented beforehand.

- **Comments/feedback on the lab and lab document itself**
+## Comments/feedback on the lab and lab document itself

-The lab was interesting and we learned a lot about different testing techniques and the importance of testing itself, we became aware of the fact that testing is a major component in the success of a work product.
+The lab was interesting and informative, we learnt a lot about different testing techniques and the importance of testing itself, we became aware of the fact that testing is a major component in the success of a work product.
 We would prefer a pdf submission instead as that is what we are more accustomed to.